 Another API for extracting keywords and other useful elements from unstructured text is Textrazor.
 The Textrazor API can be accessed using a variety of computer languages, including Python, Java, PHP, and others.
 You will receive the API key to extract keywords from the text once registered with Textrazor.
 Visit the official website for additional information.

 This algorithm for extracting keywords from text is a good choice for developers who need speedy extraction tools with comprehensive customization options.
-It’s a keyword extraction service that may be used locally or in the cloud.
-The TextRazor API may extract meaning from text and can be easily connected with our necessary programming language.
+It’s a keyword extraction service that you can use locally or in the cloud.
+The TextRazor API extracts meaning from text and connects easily with your preferred programming language.
 We can design custom extractors, synonyms and relationships between entities and extract keywords and entities in 12 languages.

 For Installation